shokru/rstats/README.md

 ------------------------------------------------------------------------

 **DISCLAIMER**: the data and code are meant for pedagogical use only.
-Some parts of code are better understood with the corresponding slides (TBC).
+Some parts of code are better understood with the corresponding slides.

 ------------------------------------------------------------------------